PaulskPt/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2_mods_by_PaulskPt/README_buttons_and_controls.md

 #   -- reads content of "loops" into memory object.item "state.saved_loops"
 #
 # Up button:
+# - In mode "index" if more than one button is activated, this button changes the selected index to the next available index
 # - In mode "note", if one or more buttons is activated: increases the note frequency
-# - In mode "index" if more than one button is activated, this button changes the selected index to the next available index
-# - In mode "file"  if all the notes sets are loaded (through a Middle button long press), this button loads the next notes set from memory
+# - In mode "file"  if all the notes sets are loaded (through a Middle button long press),
+#     this button loads the next notes set from memory,
+#     then changes mode to "index"
 # Down button:
+# - In mode "index" if more than one button is activated, this button changes the selected index to the previous available index
 # - In mode "note", if one or more buttons is activated: decreases the note frequency
-# - In mode "index" if more than one button is activated, this button changes the selected index to the previous available index
-# - In mode "file", if all the notes sets are loaded (through a Middle button long press), this button loads the previous notes set from memory
+# - In mode "file", if all the notes sets are loaded (through a Middle button long press),
+#     this button loads the previous notes set from memory,
+#     then changes mode to "index"
 # Left button:
 # - In mode "index" if more than one button is activated, this button changes the selected index to the next available index
 # - In mode "note, if one or more buttons is activated: decreases note frequency